mendes-jc/priceStalker/README.md

 * **MongoDB**: The main database of the application, holding all the info about alerts and users.
 * **Redis**: This container is used by Bull, wich is responsable for queueing the e-mails that are sent to users.
-* **Back-End**: Holds the Node.js application that provides the API for the Front-End and, in paralel, control the jobs that search products on Ebay and request Bull to send the e-mails.
+* **Back-End**: Holds the Node.js application that provides the API for the Front-End and, in parallel, control the jobs that search products on Ebay and request Bull to send the e-mails.
 * **Front-End**: Here's the React.js application where you can access all you need to create and modify alerts.

 ---